Bangladesh national cricket team: 20th century

 Former South Africa Test cricketer Eddie Barlow became Bangladesh's coach in 1999.
-In preparation for becoming a Test playing country, Bangladesh established its own first-class competition in 1999–2000, although the matches were not given first-class status until the 2000–2001 season.
-The lack of an established first-class structure in the country until shortly before Bangladesh played its debut Test has been cited as one of the reasons the side struggled to adapt to the longer format of the game.
+In preparation for becoming a Test-playing country, Bangladesh established its own first-class competition in 1999–2000, although the matches were not given first-class status until the 2000–2001 season.
+The lack of an established first-class structure in the country until shortly before Bangladesh played its debut Test has been cited as one of the reasons the team struggled to adapt to the longer format of the game.
 The West Indies toured Bangladesh in October, winning both matches in the ODI series.
-After suffering a stroke in April 2000, Barlow vacated the position of coach and Sarwar Imran was handed the coaching job.
-In May and June 2000, Bangladesh hosted the Asia Cup; Bangladesh lost all three of their matches and playing against Pakistan Bangladesh recorded the heaviest defeat in ODIs, a margin of 233 runs at the time.
+After suffering a stroke in April 2000, Barlow vacated the position of coach, and Sarwar Imran was handed the coaching job.
+In May and June 2000, Bangladesh hosted the Asia Cup; Bangladesh lost all three of their matches, and playing against Pakistan, Bangladesh recorded the heaviest defeat in ODIs, a margin of 233 runs at the time.
 Bangladesh participated in the 2000 ICC KnockOut Trophy in October; their only match ended in defeat by England.

 First years as a Test team (2000–2003)

 On 13 November 2000, Bangladesh played their inaugural Test match, hosting India in Dhaka.

 The first Test run in the history of Bangladesh Cricket came from the bat of Mehrab Hossain, who also scored the first ODI hundred by an individual player for Bangladesh in 1999.
-Captained by Naimur Rahman, Bangladesh lost by nine wickets, although Wisden noted that they "surpassed all expectations by matching their neighbours, and at times even enjoying the upper hand".
+Captained by Naimur Rahman, Bangladesh lost by nine wickets, although Wisden noted that they "surpassed all expectations by matching their neighbours, and at times, even enjoying the upper hand".
 Aminul Islam Bulbul scored 145 in the first innings, becoming the third person to have scored a century in their team's first Test; Rahman took 6 wickets for 132 runs, the second-best bowling figures in a country's maiden Test.
 In March 2001, former Australian Test cricketer Trevor Chappell was appointed coach.
-The following month Bangladesh embarked on a tour of Zimbabwe to play two Tests and three ODIs.
+The following month, Bangladesh embarked on a tour of Zimbabwe to play two Tests and three ODIs.
 Zimbabwe, who at the time were ranked ninth out of the ten Test teams, won all five matches.

 Bangladesh took part in the 2001–02 Asian Test Championship, the second and final time the championship was held and the first the team had been eligible to play in.
 They lost both their matches by an innings.
 Mohammad Ashraful made his debut in the series and became the youngest player to score a Test century in his first match.

 In November, Bangladesh hosted Zimbabwe for two Tests and three ODIs.
 The opening Test was curtailed by bad weather and ended in a draw; after losing their first five Tests, it was the first time Bangladesh had avoided defeat.
 Zimbabwe won all the remaining matches.
 After the Test series wicketkeeper Khaled Mashud replaced Rahman as captain.
 The following month Bangladesh toured New Zealand for two Test matches.
 Bangladesh's batsmen struggled in unfamiliar conditions and the team slumped to two innings defeats.